Submitty/submitty.github.io/_docs/index/features.md

 &nbsp;

-* **[Semester grade summary -- *Rainbow Grades*](/instructor/rainbow_grades/index)** {% include feature_text.html text="In large courses, it is important to have a centralized database of grades and allow students to inspect their current grades, and facilitate corrections in the case of data entry errors.
-Frequent updates to the database and transparency about the grade calculation process can significantly reduce student confusion and reduce or eliminate student-TA-instructor communications in verifying and/or correcting term grades." %}
+* **[Semester grade summary -- *Rainbow Grades*](/instructor/rainbow_grades/index)** {% include feature_text.html text="In large courses, it is important to have a centralized database of grades and allow students to inspect their current grades, and facilitate corrections in the case of data entry errors.  <br>Frequent updates to the database and transparency about the grade calculation process can significantly reduce student confusion and reduce or eliminate student-TA-instructor communications in verifying and/or correcting term grades." %}
   * implement grade formulas from the syllabus
     * options: curve, extra credit, drop lowest quiz, etc.
   * student can compare themself to hypothetical *average* student, *lowest A-* student, *lowest B-* student, etc.